-The Potawatomi Fire is a professional basketball team playing its inaugural season with The Basketball League (TBL).
+The Potawatomi Fire is a professional basketball team, which just finished its second season with The Basketball League (TBL).
+The Fire won the 2023 TBL Championship (out of 49 teams in the U.S. and Canada) after winning the championship series versus St. Louis.
 The Fire are owned by the Citizen Potawatomi Nation in Shawnee, Oklahoma and our home-owned arena is the FireLake Arena whose reputation is bringing world class live entertainment and sporting activities to the Shawnee area.

-The Potawatomi Fire is anxious to bring high energy exciting basketball to the heart of Oklahoma at the FireLake Arena.
+The Potawatomi Fire are excited to continue to bring high energy exciting basketball to the heart of Oklahoma at the FireLake Arena.

 The mission of the Potawatomi Fire is to provide the community with a first-class basketball experience that is affordable, entertaining, and showcases the talent of the best athletes the league has to offer, while simultaneously developing each player’s skill level.
 Off the court, the Potawatomi Fire will work with local youth to provide health, education, and career mentorship, building a positive impact with members of the community.